 Ewes, rams, lambs and wethers.
 Lovely ducks and beautiful chickens.

 I care deeply for our herd.
 They are carefully watched; well-loved, fed and tended.
 Frankly, I spend time with them.
 I know them—their names, when they were born, who their brothers and sisters are.
-We currently have ten sheep in the barn: A ram, a wether, 4 ewes and 4 lambs.
+We currently have six sheep in the barn: 2 rams, a wether, 3 ewes.
 Because they were heroes of personality, I want to note the original crew of winter 2013: Clover, Charles, Ceclia, Mary, Gray, Mary's Momma, Fro, 007 and Lamb.
 They were mixes of Dorpers, Dorsets, Tunis, Texel and Suffuck.

 Anconas are a rare breed.
 We were eager the help re-vitalize the breed and determined to succeed in keeping them happy and alive—and a vibrant part of the farm.
-We've re-built two coops and re-fenced the property to keep them safe from predators.
-We now have a Sweedish Blue, Pekins and Rouens as well.
+We re-built two coops and re-fenced the property to keep them safe from predators.
+We now only have a Sweedish Blue, a Pekin and two Rouens.

 Ducks have fabulous and fun personalities.
 The eggs are fantastic.

-Daisy (an Ancona) is a favorite (pictured left).
+Daisy (an Ancona) was a favorite (pictured left).